 - The department has a consistent written definition of work covered by IBS which is specific enough to determine conclusively when work beyond that level has occurred.
-This may be described in appointment letters or other documentations.
+This may be described in appointment letters or other documentation.

 - The supplementation amount paid is commensurate with the IBS rate of pay and the amount of additional work performed.

-- The salaries, as supplemented, fall within the salary structure and pay ranges established by and documented in writing or otherwise applicable to the non-federal entity.
+- The salaries, as supplemented, fall within the salary structure and pay ranges established by, and documented in writing or otherwise applicable to, the non-federal entity.